omgateRepo/DS-proforma/docs/features/real-estate-projects.md

 Operate a single web application that tracks multifamily real-estate deals from sourcing through stabilization.
 Users can add/delete projects, manage their position on a Kanban board, and capture detailed revenue/cost data for each project.

 ## 2. Objectives
-- Centralize every deal with an auditable lifecycle (New → Offer Submitted → In Progress → Stabilized).
+- Centralize every deal with an auditable lifecycle (New → Offer Submitted → Under Contract → In Development → Stabilized).
 - Provide a canonical place to model rent roll assumptions, construction budgets, and carrying costs for each project.
 - Produce a cashflow rollup (budget vs actual) without exporting to spreadsheets.